mike-jordan79/Regex-tutorial/Develop/gist-template.md

 ## Author

 My name is Mike Jordan, and I am studying to become a softeare engineer.
 I hope to graduate from this class on November 17th, and enter the software engineering field.
-I am excited to continue learning and growing as an engineer. added author text
+I am excited to continue learning and growing as an engineer.